iotexproject/iips/iip-13.md

     - Buckets could be updated in batch
 2. To withdraw a bucket:
     - Only the NFT owner could withdraw
+    - Unlock a bucket
+    - Waiting for N days to unstake
-    - Signal exit and waiting for N days to exit
+    - Signal exit (Unstake) and wait for three days to withdraw
 3. The reward will be sent to the NFT owners from the delegates.
 The dApp that tokenizes NFT into stIOTX tokens will be responsible to implement the voting strategy, e.g., vote for least-ranked delegate, which specific where the staked IOTX to be delegated to.

 #### Interfaces